 A well potting mixture or soil made up of sand, loam, and clay with essential nutrients will make your rosemary grow faster than expected.
 The preferred soil pH for Rosemary is between 6.0 and 7.0.

-The typical soil for rosemary would be two-third of regular potting soil with one-third of perlite.
+The typical soil for rosemary would be two-thirds of regular potting soil with one-third of perlite.
 Gardeners prefer mixing perlite instead of the regular potting soil because of its capacity to flush excess water.

 Adopting the perlite mixture has negativity too.
 This mix sometimes fails to maintain the proper drainage.
 You can overcome this by either adding more perlite or lessening the frequency of watering your rosemary.